Automotive Radar Interference Mitigation with Unfolded Robust PCA based on Residual Overcomplete Auto-Encoder Blocks: Introduction

 \section{Introduction}

 Road safety is a key issue in autonomous driving systems, requiring vehicles to perceive their surroundings.
 One of the most common proposals made by automotive companies is to employ radar sensors in order to build systems that allow cars to scan the surrounding environment.
 Usually, the radar senors used in the automotive industry are frequency modulated continuous wave (FMCW) / chirp sequence radars, which transmit sequences of linear chirp signals.
-The signals transmitted and received by such sensors provide the means to estimate the distance and the velocity of nearby targets (e.g., vehicles, pedestrians or other obstacles).
+The signals transmitted and received by such sensors provide the means to estimate the distance and the velocity of nearby targets (\eg, vehicles, pedestrians or other obstacles).

 The rapidly increasing number of radar sensors \cite{kunert2012eu} unavoidably leads to a higher probability of radio frequency interference (RFI), which generates corrupted and unusable signals.
 The most common RFI effect involves raising the noise floor by a large margin, to the point where potential targets are completely hidden by noise, thus reducing the sensitivity of target detection methods \cite{brooker2007mutual}.
 In order to be able to accurately detect targets from signals affected by RFI, the interference has to be mitigated.
+To address this problem, researchers have proposed various techniques ranging from handcrafted approaches \cite{bechter2017dbfmimo, kim2018peer, laghezza2019nxp, mosarim2010d15, uysal2019sync, xu2018orthogonal_noise} to deep learning methods \cite{fan2019interference,Fuchs2020,mun2018deep,Ristea-VTC-2020,rock2019complex}.

-There are many classical RFI mitigation methods \cite{mosarim2010d15, uysal2019sync, kim2018peer, xu2018orthogonal_noise, bechter2017dbfmimo, laghezza2019nxp}, which are usually classified in accordance with the domain in which the interference is mitigated: time, polarization, frequency, code and space.
+There are many classical RFI mitigation methods \cite{bechter2017dbfmimo, kim2018peer,laghezza2019nxp, mosarim2010d15, uysal2019sync, xu2018orthogonal_noise}, which are usually classified in accordance with the domain in which the interference is mitigated: time, polarization, frequency, code and space.
 A detailed analysis of these methods is presented in \cite{mosarim2010d15}.
 When the transmitted signal is a linear chirp waveform, one of the most common method to mitigate interference is to detect, in various ways, the samples of the beat signal affected by interference \cite{laghezza2019nxp} and convert them to zeroes in the time domain.
 This is commonly known as the zeroing technique.
 While this approach is fairly simple, it removes part of the useful signal and can become ineffective when the interference has a long duration.